codeenigma/ce-deploy/docs/install/README.md

 Past the initial setup, you will want to manage your configuration (hosts, etc) independantly.
 To do so, amend the default that have been cloned in the "config" subdirectory, and
 - point the git remote to the new location in which you want to manage your configuration
-- make sure the ansible_deploy.config_repository variable defaults to the same repository.
+- make sure the ce_deploy.config_repository variable defaults to the same repository.